Subscribe to updates

 Public Health Peer Review

-The Cabinet noted the key findings of the Public Health Peer Review, which took place in March 2024.
-The review commended the operational achievements of the public health team and identified opportunities to strengthen corporate leadership, partnerships, and resource utilisation.
-An action plan has been created to address the review's recommendations, with task and finish groups established to lead change in four key areas: finance and governance, corporate leadership and visibility, system partnerships, and evidence-based practice.
-The Cabinet also endorsed the publication of the peer review report.
+The Cabinet noted the key findings of the Public Health Peer Review, which assessed the function in three areas: Vision and Strategy, Use of Resources, and Partnership Working.
+The review commended the operational achievements of the public health team and identified opportunities to reinforce corporate leadership, partnerships, and resource utilisation.
+An action plan has been created to address the review's recommendations, with task and finish groups established to lead change in four key areas: Public Health finance and governance, corporate leadership and visibility, system partnerships, and evidence-based practice.
+The publication of the peer review report was endorsed.

 Delegated decisions linked to this meeting